The minimally extended Varying Speed of Light (meVSL): General Relativity

-One can see that the last term in the above Eq.~\eqref{d2xdt2App} contains $(d \ln \tc/d \ln a)$-term which gives the explicit correction on the geodesic equation compared to that of GR.
+One can see that the last term in the above Eq.~\eqref{d2xdt2App} contains $(d \ln \tc/d \ln a)$-term, which gives the explicit correction on the geodesic equation compared to that of GR.
 Both $\Gamma^{0}_{\alpha\beta}$ and $\tc$ are also different from those of GR.
 This equation contains four components.
 For $\lambda = 0$, the above equation shows the consistency $\dot{\tc} = \dot{\tc}$.
 One can estimate the magnitude of the correction by comparing the magnitude of the third term to the second one in the above Eq.~\eqref{d2xdt2App} for $\lambda = i$ with some results of meVSL, $\tc = \tc_0 a^{b/4}$ and $H = H^{(\GR)} a^{b/4}$

-We show that the constraint on $b$ is rough $b \leq 0.1$ and thus the correction on geodesic equation due to the varying $c$ is less than percent level.
+We show that the constraint on $b$ is rough $b \leq 0.1$, and so the correction on the geodesic equation due to the varying $c$ is less than the percent level.

-If we want to apply the above equation into the Newtonian dynamics, then we should remind the so-called ``Newtonian limit'' which is based on three assumptions that, the particle is moving relatively slowly (compared to the speed of light), the gravitational field is weak, and the field does not change with time, ({\it i.e.}, it is static).
-As the geodesic equation describes the worldline of a particle acted only upon only by gravity, we need to show that in the context of the Newtonian limit, the geodesic equation reduces to the first Newton's gravity equation.
-From the geodesic equation, the second term hides a sum in $\alpha$ and $\beta$ over all indices.
-But the particle in question is moving slowly, the time-component dominates the other spatial components, and every term containing one or two spatial four-velocity components will be then dwarfed by the term containing two time-components.
+If we want to apply the above equation to Newtonian dynamics, then we should remember the so-called ``Newtonian limit'' which is based on three assumptions, the particle is moving relatively slowly (compared to the speed of light), the gravitational field is weak, and the field does not change with time, ({\it i.e.}, it is static).
+As the geodesic equation describes the worldline of a particle acted only upon by gravity, we need to show that in the context of the Newtonian limit, the geodesic equation reduces to the first Newton's gravity equation.
+From the geodesic equation, the second term hides a sum in $\alpha$ and $\beta$ overall indices.
+But the particle in question is moving slowly, the time component dominates the other spatial components, and every term containing one or two spatial four-velocity components will be then dwarfed by the term containing two time components.
 We can therefore take the approximation